"default" here means "libxml2's default" which is system malloc

 - https://github.com/sparklemotion/nokogiri/issues/2059 and https://github.com/sparklemotion/nokogiri/issues/2241 describe situations where libxml2's

-after ObjectSpace was torn down, causing a segfault - https://github.com/sparklemotion/nokogiri/pull/2807 and https://github.com/sparklemotion/nokogiri/issues/2822 describe a situation where Nokogiri's node lifecycle handling causes libxml2 to merge text nodes (calling
+atexithandler calledruby_xfreeafter ObjectSpace was torn down, causing a segfault - https://github.com/sparklemotion/nokogiri/pull/2807 and https://github.com/sparklemotion/nokogiri/issues/2822 describe a situation where Nokogiri's node lifecycle handling causes libxml2 to merge text nodes (calling

-for Documents - https://github.com/sparklemotion/nokogiri/issues/2785 describes a situation where libxml2's pthread cleanup code can call
+ruby_xmallocandruby_xfree) while finalizing a Document, preventing the use ofRUBY_TYPED_FREE_IMMEDIATELYfor Documents - https://github.com/sparklemotion/nokogiri/issues/2785 describes a situation where libxml2's pthread cleanup code can call

-after ObjectSpace was torn down, causing a segfault
+ruby_xfreeafter ObjectSpace was torn down, causing a segfault

 - during GC, or